Meet NMRTC Twentynine Palms Junior Sailor of the 2nd Quarter: Hospital Corpsman 3rd Class Jason Pollick

-Hospital Corpsman 3rd Class Jason Pollick, assigned to Navy Medicine Readiness and Training Unit China Lake, poses for a photo after being selected as Navy Medicine Readiness and Training Command Twentynine Palms Junior Sailor of the Quarter for the second quarter of 2026.
-Pollick was recognized for his contributions to operational readiness and occupational medicine support.
-(Courtesy photo)
+TWENTYNINE PALMS, Calif. — Navy Medicine Readiness and Training Command (NMRTC) Twentynine Palms recognized Hospital Corpsman 3rd Class Jason Pollick as Junior Sailor of the Quarter for the second quarter of 2026, highlighting his contributions to operational readiness and occupational medicine support across the command.

+Pollick, assigned to Navy Medicine Readiness and Training Unit (NMRTU) China Lake, serves in occupational medicine where he supports medical readiness requirements for personnel working in high-risk environments involving hazardous materials, chemicals, and explosives.

+“My current role is in occupational medicine where I assist with physicals for many civilians with exposures in their job such as chemicals and explosives,” said Pollick.

 |Date Taken: